 Beyond wildlife, fireworks can also have adverse effects on people with post-traumatic stress disorder and autism, the loud explosions causing severe stress and anxiety.
 That’s why more and more people are looking for alternatives to noisy firework displays.

-Last year, during Canada Day, Banff, Alta., ditched the noisy chaos of exploding rockets, opting instead for “quiet fireworks.”
+In 2018, during Canada Day, Banff, Alta., ditched the noisy chaos of exploding rockets, opting instead for “quiet fireworks.”
 The display was orchestrated by Fireworks Spectaculars out of Calgary and focussed more on the lights and aesthetics of the show rather than the noises.

 The switch to quiet fireworks was prompted by the Bow Valley Naturalists, a conservation group that was looking to protect the wildlife that inhabits Banff National Park.
 Banff, however, isn’t the first town to adopt quiet fireworks.
 According to the New York Times, in 2015, Collecchio, a town in northern Italy, passed a law banning loud fireworks.
 That town, too, was making an attempt to assuage the anxiety of local animals.